aimat-lab/materials_concepts/README.md

 }
 ```

 Because of the sparse nature of the graph, it is stored as edge list.
-The timestamp is the number of days passed since 01-01-1970.
+The timestamp is the number of days passed since `01-01-1970`.

 > Note: If you want use rake concepts, you have to first extract the rake concepts and then replace `llama_concepts` with `rake_concepts` in the command above.

 > Note: The concepts are run against a filter mechanism to remove concepts which are not relevant for the domain.
 The filters are stored in the same file and can be extended or modified as needed.
-Currently very restrictive (only concepts with occurrence > 3 and words >= 3 are kept).

 ## Generate Raw Classification Task Data